fatso83/11ty-blog/src/site/posts/2025-09-13-rethinking-tdd.md

 ### Getting Back on Track

+- _Behavior_ drives new tests.
+In TDD, new tests emerge because new behavior emerges — not because you want a tidy diagram.

 - Test behavior, not classes.
 Focus on observable outcomes of a module, not its internal structure.

 - No new tests for refactoring.
 Extracting a class doesn’t change behavior; you don’t need new tests for that.